TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/3-programming-secure-extensions.rst

 Prevent Cross Site Scripting
 -------------------------------------------------

-Fluid contains some integrated technics to secure web applications per default.
-One of the importand parts for this is the automatic prevention against cross site scripting, that counts to the most used attack against web applications.
+Fluid contains some integrated techniques to secure web applications per default.
+One of the important parts for this is the automatic prevention against cross site scripting, that counts to the most used attack against web applications.
 In this section we give you a problem description and show how you can avoid cross site scripting (XSS).